goschtl/zope/Sandbox/philikon/zopeproject/trunk/README.txt

   $ easy_install zopeproject
   $ zopeproject HelloWorld

-The second command will ask you for the name and password for an initial administrator user.
+The second command will ask you for a name and password for an initial administrator user.
 It will also ask you where to put the Python packages ("eggs") that it downloads.
 This way multiple projects created with ``zopeproject`` can share the same packages and